Can you answer my questions about shipping?

 Which forms of payment do you accept?

-Our new webstore accepts payment from a wide range of sources: most credit cards, PayPal, Apple Pay, and Amazon Pay.
+Most credit cards, PayPal, Apple Pay, and Amazon Pay.

 I have synths, drum machines and effects boxes that need stands, but I can't figure out which KVgear stands to use.
 Can you help me?